On the moduli space of Donaldson-Thomas instantons: The Donaldson--Thomas instantons

-On the other hand, a stable vector bundle has a differential-geometric description through the Hitchin-Kobayashi correspondence, which says that there is a one-to-one correspondence between the existence of the Hermitian-Einstein connection and the Mumford-Takemoto stability of an irreducible holomorphic vector bundle over a compact K\"{a}hler manifold.
+The existence of a solution to the equations \eqref{HE2} is related to the notion of stability for holomorphic vector bundles.
+In fact, Donaldson \cite{D2}, \cite{D3} and Uhlenbeck--Yau \cite{UY1}, \cite{UY2} proved that there is a one-to-one correspondence between the existence of the Hermitian--Einstein connection and the Mumford--Takemoto stability of an irreducible vector bundle over a compact K\"{a}hler manifold (see also \cite{MR909698}, \cite{LT}).

-Thus, one might expect a possibility of an analytic definition of the holomorphic Casson invariant by using the moduli space of the Hermitian-Einstein connections.

-However, this would not be literally true.
-One can see it by considering the infinitesimal deformation of the Hermitian-Einstein connection, which was studied by H-J. Kim \cite{MR888136}.
-We briefly look back on it here.

-Let $X$ be a compact K\"{a}hler manifold of complex dimension $n$ with the K\"{a}hler form $\omega$, $E=(E, h)$ a hermitian vector bundle over $X$.
-A metric preserving connection $A$ of $E$ is said to be a \textit{Hermitian-Einstein connection} if $A$ satisfies the following equations: